Umair-khurshid/Bioctl-Linux/README.md

 # Bioctl linux
 `bioctl_linux` is a command-line tool inspired by OpenBSD's `bioctl` utility, designed to manage RAID configurations and disk encryption on Linux systems.
 It provides functionality for monitoring RAID arrays, managing encrypted volumes, and adding RAID encryption key management.
+It supports both a Bash-based implementation `bioctl_linux.sh` and a newer C-based implementation `bioctl binary`.

 ## Features